ChainBreak/sequential_functions/README.md

 ```
 ## Multi Processing
 It's trivial to distribute work to multiple processes by providing the num_processes argument.
-Work is still completed in order.
+Order is not preserved with multiprocessing.
 Use multiprocessing when computation is the bottle neck.
 ```python
 import sequential_functions as sf